Smoke control areas and smoke from chimneys

 - If you have a wood burning stove which is on the exempt appliance list for England; and has been fitted by a HETAS engineer or passed by a Building Control Inspector, you will be permitted to burn unauthorised fuel in accordance with the manufacturer's instructions of your appliance.

-- If you have an open fire, non-exempt appliance or an exempt appliance that has not been fitted by a HETAS engineer or passed by a Building Control Inspector, you must only burn authorised fuel i.e. smokeless fuel.
+- If you have an open fire, non-exempt appliance or an exempt appliance that has not been fitted by a HETAS engineer or passed by a Building Control Inspector, you must only burn authorised fuel such as smokeless fuel.

 - It is an offence under S.20 (1) of the Clean Air Act 1993 to emit smoke* from a chimney of any building (residential or industrial) within a smoke control area.
 The penalty upon summary conviction of this offence is a fine of up to £1,000.